apankrat/notes/intrusive-containers/readme-v2.md

     };

-`list_item` here is a macro expanding into a templated class instance, so under the hood this creates two separate list_item types that are unrelated to each other.
+`list_item` here is a macro expanding into a templated class instance, so under the hood this creates two separate list_item types unrelated to each other.

-Next, we can instantiate list heads of respective types like so:
+Next, we instantiate two respective lists:

     /*
      *  'vip_list' is a head of the list that is chained together
-     *  through user_data::vip fields, and through these fields only!
+     *  through user_data::vip fields, and through these fields only.
      */
     list_head(user_data, vip)  vip_list;

     /*
-     *  'hip_list' is similar, but using user_data::hip instead.
+     *  'hip_list' is similar, but it uses user_data::hip instead.
      */
     list_head(user_data, hip)  hip_list;

-Next, we can populate the lists:
+Next, we populate the lists:

     /*
-     *  Here's an instance of our data structure.
+     *  An instance of our data structure.
      */
     user_data foo;